-Yes, there are many prospects coming to you right now and this is a great time to harvest deals.
+Yes, many prospects are coming to you right now, and this is a great time to harvest deals.
 But if you are merely “responding” to their requests, you are in the wrong place at the wrong time.

 Sure, go ahead and harvest the opportunities.
 But don’t think this is the same as selling.
 Maybe they are coming to you because of the good work you did previously with them.
 That’s fine – pull in the harvest you planted and cared for.
 But do it fast and furiously, because you need to get back out there for some real selling.
 When the economic indicators turn south again – as they always do – you’ll be in the position to win business.

 Also, the worst time to talk to a prospect about earning his business is when it is up for renewal.
 You are sure to have competitors nipping at your heels, offering attractive rates and terms to woo the prospect away.
 That puts you in a “vendor” position – not good for premium pricing and terrible for your self-esteem, as you’ll be treated like a kicking bag.

 It might sound silly when you can fill your day responding to an avalanche of requests, but handling emails and texts and returning phone calls from those who want to buy right now just isn’t enough.
 It’s time to prospect.

 If you don’t, you will be the “lonely Maytag Repairman” when the economic indicators go south again.
 And they will.

 Even more important, the only way to know with a fair amount of certainty that you can win the business on your terms is if you approach the prospect when the loan is NOT due for renewal.
 You approach it with such differentiation that it is a no-brainer to switch.
 Now THAT is selling.